HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 The [Task Based Approach section](http://build.fhir.org/ig/HL7/davinci-ecdx/task-based-approach.html#task-based-approach) documents the reasons for using Task for requesting attachments.
 Details for Task-based transactions are described in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 </div><!-- new-content -->

-The sequence diagram in the Figure below summarizes the basic interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] and [`$submit-attachment`] operation.
+The sequence diagram in the Figure below summarizes the basic interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] and the [`$submit-attachment`] operation.

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Request Attachment Sequence Diagram Using CDex Task" %}